Board of Education Member Career Guide

 No need to wait for spring or fall semester.
 It's back-to-school time at WGU year-round.
 Get started by talking to an Enrollment Counselor today, and you'll be on your way to realizing your dream of a bachelor's or master's degree—sooner than you might think!

 You need to be well-organized and have great leadership skills.
 After all, you’ll be making important decisions that affect the education of America’s youth.
 You’ll also want to be well-versed in good teaching practices, preferably after years of your own experience in education.
-Plus:
+You will also need:

 - Extensive knowledge of pedagogical methods and teaching practices